#me_memory_update

 Modify an existing memory.

 Provide the ID and any fields to change.
-Fields set to null remain unchanged.
+Omitted fields remain unchanged.

 Name Type Required Description